 Generally, the bigger the better.
 You’ll want the thing to hold enough water to make it through the night, but if it can do a day on top of that, even better.
 Realistically, this means a tank size of one litre or above.

-We assigned extra points for machines which treated or filtered water before it was sprayed around a room – forgive us, but we don’t want a machine that is capable of dispersing a warm mist full of microbes widely.
+We assigned extra points for machines which treated or filtered water before it was sprayed around a room – forgive us, but we don’t want a machine that is capable of dispersing a warm mist full of microbes widely (if you’ve got a room full of microbes already, you probably want an air purifier rather than a humidifier!).
 Read more about this in our safety section below.

 Ease of cleaning